 His doctoral research at the University of Sheffield (School of Education) studied the research-related interactions between UK academic STEMM departments and non-academic actors in their attempts to generate mutual value and wider impact.
 Drawing on Basil Bernstein and other sociological literature, Eliel developed an analytical framework for investigating these interactions in terms of their role as mechanisms through which academia enacts and reproduces its distinctive and 'bounded' institutional identity, and for examining shifts in academic 'boundaries'.

-Eliel Cohen (in production) Thriving or Surviving?
-The University and its Boundaries in the Twenty-First Century.
-London: Routledge
+Eliel Cohen (2021) The University and its Boundaries: Thriving or Surviving in the Twenty-First Century.
+London: Routledge.
+Kindle Edition

 Vassiliki Papatsiba & Eliel Cohen (2020) Institutional hierarchies and research impact: new academic currencies, capital and position-taking in UK higher education, British Journal of Sociology of Education, 41:2, 178-196, DOI: 10.1080/01425692.2019.1676700